 2. Technical Framework

-- A detailed explanation of the fundamental technology
+- Detailed explanation of the underlying technology

-- A clear description of the mechanism for consensus
+- Clear description of the consensus mechanism

-- Security protocols and security measures
+- Security features and safeguards

-- Diagrams of technical aspects and flowcharts
+- Technical diagrams and flowcharts

 3. Tokenomics

-- Strategy for distribution and supply
+- Distribution strategy and supply metrics

 - Vesting schedules

-- Mechanisms of inflation and deflation
+- Inflation and deflation mechanisms

 - Revenue models